 My other son has now got some of the jellyfish hanging above his bed, as he liked them so much.
 These were made by painting paper plates, threading some pretty feathery-type wool through across the middle and then folding the plates in half and stapling them together.
 We used lots of glitter on all the sea creatures.

-For a tablecloth we got a pale blue sheet and stenciled under the sea creatures all over it, tied it at the corners with green crepe paper 'seaweed' to hold it firm, and placed seashells over the top amongst the food.
+For a tablecloth we got a pale blue sheet and stenciled under the sea creatures all over it.
+Then, we tied it at the corners with green crepe paper ‘seaweed’ to hold it firm, and placed seashells over the top amongst the food.
 This party was a lot of fun to prepare and put into gear.